Free-to-Use Images: Wikimedia, Pixabay, Unsplash, Pexels, and Freerangestock

 Free-to-Use, No Payment Picture Websites

-Almost all the images are public domain, but check the citation below each photo to be sure.
+Almost all the images on the Wikimedia Commons website are public domain, but check the citation below each photo to be sure.

-There are challenges you can enter if you upload photos to this site; prizes include camera equipment, or cash US $100 to US $700.
+There are competitive challenges you can enter if you upload your own photos to Pexels; prizes include camera equipment, or cash US $100 to US $700.

 Unsplash, and Freerangestock